mintkick/GameFramework/README.md

 **Project Goals**:

-- display a background
+- Display a background
-- have at least 1 un-movable object
+- Have at least 1 un-movable object
-- have at least 1 moveable object
+- Have at least 1 moveable object
-- include collisions of at least 2 objects (player, obstacles, enemies)
+- Include collisions of at least 2 objects (player, obstacles, enemies)
-- take user input from the keyboard
+- Take user input from the keyboard

 **Stretch Goals**: